 An outdoor, rock fireplace

-Gravel rock fireplaces don’t only look awesome, but also serve the function of offering some warmth during those colder days that might have you still want to dine outside.
+Gravel rock fireplaces don’t only look awesome, but also serve the function of offering some warmth during those colder days when you still want to dine outside.
 Those open gravel rock kinds are the most aesthetically appealing, but they have a use in summer too, which is to keep those pesky insects away.

 Lighting